List of USL Youth League clubs

-Below is a list to links to the list of Super Y League clubs.
-The Super Y League is one of the most competitive youth soccer leagues in American soccer along with the Development Academy.
-Many of the past and current clubs are affiliated with MLS and USL professional teams.
-Super Y was also hit hard by the creation of the Development Academy program in 2007.
-Many of the top-tier clubs placed their teams in the new program rather than Super Y.
+Below is a list to links to the list of USL Youth League clubs.
+The USL Youth League (previously known as Super Y League) is one of the most competitive youth soccer leagues in American soccer along with the Development Academy and MLS Next.
+Many of the past and current clubs are affiliated USL professional teams or used to be affiliated with MLS clubs.
+Back in 2007, when it was still branded as Super Y, it had been hit hard by the creation of the Development Academy program.
+Many of the older clubs have migrated their teams to the Development Academy.